TylerPohn/collab-canvas/docs/demo-script.md

 _[Switch to second browser/device]_

-Watch what happens when I create a shape on this device... _[create shape]_ ...it appears instantly on the other screen.
+Watch what happens when I create a shape on the other device... _[create shape]_ ...it appears instantly on this screen.
 Now let me move this circle... _[move shape]_ ...and you can see the movement is synchronized in real-time.

 The presence system shows live cursors with user names.
 See how my cursor appears on both screens as I move around?
 This gives collaborators immediate awareness of who's working where.

+The firebase updates to a cursor's coordinates are debounced in the UI such that it won't update until the cursor stops moving.
+I blew up my free tier tracking moving cursors, so it'll remain like this for now.

-The call to update a cursor's coordinates is debounced, so its not going to update until Let me demonstrate simultaneous editing - I'll resize a shape on both devices at the same time... _[create shapes simultaneously]_ ...and watch how the system handles concurrent updates without conflicts.
+Let me demonstrate simultaneous editing - I'll resize a shape on both devices at the same time... _[create shapes simultaneously]_ ...and watch how the system handles concurrent updates without conflicts.

 The 'last write wins' conflict resolution ensures data consistency while maintaining the collaborative experience."